-5 minutes before the end of the 45 minute boil add aroma hops (#8) into the boiling wort.
+At 15 minutes before the end of the 45 minute boil, add flavor hops (#6) and Whirlfloc tablet directly into the boiling wort.

-At the end of the 45 minute boil add aroma hops (#9) into the boiling wort.

-5) Turn off heat.
+At 5 minutes before the end of the boil, add the one pound of honey (#7).
+Stir well so it does not stick to bottom of stock pot.
+If possible, pre-warm honey in a sink of warm water.
+5) After 45 minute boil, turn off heat.
 If possible, place boiling pot into a sink of cold water.
 Circulate cold water around the outside of the pot for 15-20 minutes.
 Cool the wort to 110-120 degrees Fahrenheit.

 Pour or siphon wort from boiling kettle to primary fermenter (attempt to leave most of the hop residue and any proteins behind).
 Add enough cold water (refrigerated with no chlorine) to the wort and bring the volume up to 5 gallons.

-6) Check temperature of wort and obtain 60-70 deg F..
-If necessary, place primary fermenter into a sink of cold water to achieve this temperature range.
+6) Check temperature of wort and obtain 60-75 deg F. If necessary, place primary fermenter into a sink of cold water to achieve this temperature range.

 7) Add yeast- if using liquid yeast make sure it has previously been popped and incubated or have yeast starter ready.
 If dry yeast is being used, rehydrate according to manufacturers instructions or sprinkle on top of wort.
-Check starting specific gravity with hydrometer.
+Check and record starting specific gravity with hydrometer.
 Fill airlock half full with water and attach to primary fermenter lid.
 Fermentation will commence within 24 to 72 hours.

-8) When airlock stops bubbling (only bubbles 1 time per minute) check specific gravity.
+8) When airlock stops bubbling (bubbles 1 time per minute) check specific gravity.
 If doing a one stage fermentation go to step 10.